 There are barriers to adopting this technology, which currently is offered by two companies in the U.S. The insulin pump and CGM are placed using needles that can be painful when inserted under the skin, and the devices must be worn every day.
 The devices also are expensive and are not covered by some insurance companies.

-At the Wendy Novak Diabetes Center, we understand families have different needs, and we work hard to accommodate all of them.
+At the Wendy Novak Diabetes Institute, we understand families have different needs, and we work hard to accommodate all of them.
 For families who don’t have the means or desire to adopt the closed-loop hybrid system, we offer a range of other technologies to help them manage their child’s Type 1 diabetes.
 One option is to use the CGM with an alternative nonhybrid insulin pump or with insulin injections.

 In addition, there are two types of external subcutaneous insulin pumps, a tubed pump and a patch pump.
 Each type of pump requires a cannula inserted under the skin to allow for insulin dosing.
 The tubed pump delivers insulin from a controlling device through a small tube connected to an insertion set with the cannula.
 The patch pump is placed on the skin, and the patient uses a remote device to control insulin delivery.
 Basal insulin is given by the pump on an hourly basis and is programmed to match individual need.
 The user also uses the pump to give bolus insulin, which is dosed based on consumed carbohydrates and glucose level.